arjunperi/Baby-Names-Analyzer/README.md

     - These errors are handled in different ways throughout the code depending on which methods call which methods, for example there are certain return values from helper methods that trigger a certain print statement or response.
 The code shouldn't crash as long as all the assumptions hold.

-### Impressions
-- I didn't think the algorithms themselves were hard to code, the difficult part was understanding the scope of the project specifications and connecting all the methods together.

-- I wish I gave myself a few more hours so that I could tackle the optional questions.